-2726 2727 2728 33./ on the on the employee's job performance or upon the efficient and effective management of the Employer.
-2729 33.8 Anonymous material, not otherwise substantiated, will not be placed in an employee file.
-2730 33.9 The E The Employer will ensure the security and confidentiality of employee files.
+2726 2727 2728 33.7 on the Information in employee files will be retained only as long as it has a reasonable bearing on the employee's job performance or upon the efficient and effective management of the Employer.
+2729 33.8 Anony Anonymous material, not otherwise substantiated, will not be placed in an employee file.
+2730 33.9 The E mploye r will ensure the security and confidentiality of employee files.
 2731 2732 33.10 Medic law.
 Medical files will be kept separate and confidential in accordance with state and federal law.
 2733 2734 2735 33.11 follow Supervisory files will be purged of the previous year's job performance information following completion of the annual performance evaluation, unless circumstances warrant otherwise.
-2736 33.12 Remo val of I Documents 2737 2738 A. Writte (3) yes on reprimands will be removed from an employee's personnel file after three ars if: 2739 1.
+2736 33.12 Remo val of E Documents 2737 2738 A. Writte (3) year n reprimands will be removed from an employee's personnel file after three ars if: 2739 1.
 Circumstances do not warrant a longer retention period; 2740 2.
 There has been no subsequent discipline; and 2741 3.
 The employee submits a written request for its removal.
-2742 2743 2744 B. demot ds of disciplinary actions involving reductions in pay, suspensions or ions, and written reprimands not removed after three (3) years will be red after six (6) years if: 2745 1.
+2742 2743 2744 B. demot ds of disciplinary actions involving reductions in pay, suspensions or ions, and written reprimands not removed after three (3) years will be ed after six (6) years if: 2745 1.
 Circumstances do not warrant a longer retention period; 2746 2.
 There has been no subsequent discipline; and 2747 3.
 The employee submits a written request for its removal.
-2748 2749 C. ng in this Section will prevent the Employer from agreeing to an earlier ral date, unless to do so would violate RCW 41.06.450.
-2750 ARTICLE 34 2751 REASONABLE ACCOMMODATION AND 2752 DISABILITY SEPARATION 2753 2754 2755 34.1 regula The Employer and the Union will comply with all relevant federal and state laws, and regulations providing reasonable accommodations to qualified individuals with disabilities.
+2748 2749 C. ng in this Section will prevent the Employer from agreeing to an earlier al date, unless to do so would violate RCW 41.06.450.
+2750 ARTICLE 34 2751 REASONABLE ACCOMMODATION AND 2752 DISABILITY SEPARATION 2753 2754 2755 34.1 The Employer and the Union will comply with all relevant federal and state laws, and regulations providing reasonable accommodations to qualified individuals with disabilities.
 The Employer will maintain written procedures for reasonable accommodation